TRRT004/TrrtBotFramework/README.md

 	```bash
 	./TftTournamentBot
 	```
-2. Use the following commands in your Discord server:
+2. Use the following slash commands in your Discord server:

-   - `!register`: Register yourself for the tournament.
-   - `!unregister`: Remove yourself from the tournament registration.
-   - `!list`: Display the list of all registered participants.
-   - `!status`: Check the current status of the tournament.

 ## Contributing